-John C. Walbrecht, 53, has served as the President of the Company since October 2017, and President of BDEL since October 2016.
+John C. Walbrecht, 54, has served as the President of the Company since October 2017, and President of BDEL since October 2016.
 Before joining the Company, Mr. Walbrecht served as the President of Mountain Hardwear from March 2016 to October 2016.
 Prior to Mountain Hardwear, Mr. Walbrecht served as the President and Chief Executive Officer of Fenix Outdoors NA from January 2012 until March 2016.
 Mr. Walbrecht has also served in various senior roles with Brandbase, Spyder, Dr. Martens/Airwair, and Timberland.
 Mr. Walbrecht holds a Master of Business Administration and a Bachelor of Science in Economics from Brigham Young University, a Bachelor of Arts in Marketing from the University of Maryland and understudies in International Trade and Finance at Cambridge University - Trinity College.

-Aaron J. Kuehne, 42, has served as our Chief Financial Officer, Secretary and Treasurer, since 2013 and as our Executive Vice President since March 2021.
-Mr. Kuehne previously served as the Company's Chief Administrative Officer, interim Chief Financial Officer, in addition to serving as its Vice President of Finance, principal financial officer and principal accounting officer.
+Aaron J. Kuehne, 43, has served as our Chief Operating Officer since January 2022, as our Executive Vice President since March 2021 and as our Secretary and Treasurer, since 2013.
+Mr. Kuehne previously served as the Company's Chief Financial Officer, Chief Administrative Officer, interim Chief Financial Officer, in addition to serving as its Vice President of Finance, principal financial officer and principal accounting officer.
 Before joining the Company in September 2010, Mr. Kuehne served as the Corporate Controller of Certiport from August 2009 to September 2010.
 From July 2004 to August 2009, Mr. Kuehne served in various capacities with KPMG LLP, most recently as Audit Manager.
 Mr. Kuehne graduated with a Bachelor of Arts degree in Accounting from University of Utah - David Eccles School of Business in 2002 and with an M.B.A. degree from University of Utah - David Eccles School of Business in 2004.
 He has also been a Certified Public Accountant since 2005.